steemit/condenser/docs/STATE_MANAGEMENT.md

 ## Functional parity and gaps

 - **Phase-two closure:** Structural parity for named legacy reducer domains is satisfied by the slices listed above. **Saga-level parity is not a goal** for the new stack unless a future ADR reintroduces orchestration tooling.
-- **Verification:** As features migrate from `legacy/`, compare critical user flows (login, vote, post, wallet) against legacy behavior; extend thunks or server endpoints where state or timing still diverges.
+- **Verification:** Compare critical user flows (login, vote, post, wallet) against historical Condenser behavior when extending features; extend thunks or server endpoints where state or timing still diverges.

 ## Optional future work